 Black Maternal Health Expert Reference Group

 This work is guided by a South East London Black Maternal Health Expert Reference Group made up of local Black mothers and birthing people, leaders of community organisations, and clinicians and service managers from the NHS.
-Membership of the Group includes representatives from The Motherhood Group, 5 X MORE, Southwark Maternity Voices Partnership, Kings College Hospital NHS Foundation Trust, Lewisham & Greenwich Trust, South London & Maudsley NHS Foundation Trust, and King’s College London.
+Membership of the Group includes representatives from The Motherhood Group, 5 X MORE, Kings College Maternity & Neonatal Voices Partnership, Kings College London, and Lambeth Together, as well as NHS providers including Guys & St Thomas' NHS Foundation Trust, Kings College Hospital NHS Foundation Trust, Lewisham & Greenwich Trust, and South London & Maudsley NHS Foundation Trust.

 How we are listening to Black mothers and birthing people?

-Our early conversations with Black mothers and other experts have revealed that many feel that a lot of listening has already been done and that there is extensive data, insight and other evidence collected to diagnose the problems Black women and birthing people and their babies are experiencing.
-The people we engaged were now keen to see action and funding to translate this knowledge into meaningful, positive change.
+Our early conversations with Black mothers and other experts revealed that many feel a lot of listening has already been done and that there is extensive data, insight and other evidence collected to diagnose the problems Black women, birthing people, and their babies experience.
+Overwhelmingly we were told the time was overdue for action and funding to translate this knowledge into meaningful, positive change.

-For this reason, we started our project with a solutions-focused workshop that brought together Black mothers and birthing people with NHS staff to collectively decide on solutions that will then be further developed and allocated funding through our Black Maternal Health Expert Reference Group.
-Solutions could include some of the great working already happening in our communities, or completely new innovations.
+For this reason, we started our project with a solutions-focused workshop that brought together Black mothers and birthing people with NHS staff to collectively decide on solutions that were then further developed with our Black Maternal Health Expert Reference Group.

 The facilitators adopted a compassionate approach and were supported by a local artistic facilitator Moi Tu, helping participants to feel safe and generate a good number of relevant solutions across all stages of the maternity and neonatal journey.
 Watch this short video to learn more about our workshop.